Dynamics on free-by-cyclic groups: Dynamics and entropy

-The measure $\mu_z$ and $\mu_w$ are defined by taking the product $\bar \mu_0$ with the Lebesgue measures $m_z$ and $m_w$, induced by the reparametrized flows $\Flow^z$ and $\Flow^w$, respectively.
-Since these flows are parametrized so that $\fib_z'$ and $\fib_w'$ restricted to flow lines are local isometries, it follows that $\mu_{z+w}$ is defined by taking the product $\bar \mu_0$ with $m_z + m_w$.
+The measure $\mu_z$ and $\mu_w$ are defined by taking the product $\bar \mu_0$ with the Lebesgue measures $m_z$ and $m_w$, induced by the reparameterized flows $\Flow^z$ and $\Flow^w$, respectively.
+Since these flows are parameterized so that $\fib_z'$ and $\fib_w'$ restricted to flow lines are local isometries, it follows that $\mu_{z+w}$ is defined by taking the product $\bar \mu_0$ with $m_z + m_w$.
 Consequently, we have

 Hence

 and $\mu_*$ is linear on the integral points of $\A$.
 It follows that $\mu_*$ uniquely extends to a linear function on $H^1(X;\R)$. \end{proof}